dx-shu/documentation/accessibility.md

 ## How can I ensure pages I am responsible for are of a good standard?

-Web editors can [request access to Silktide](https://www.shu.ac.uk/digital-experience-service), a web accessibility tool, via the work request form on the digital experience service.
+Web editors can [request access to Silktide](https://www.shu.ac.uk/digital-experience-service), a web accessibility performance tool.
 Once accessed, Silktide academy can teach you the fundamentals of using Silktide.
 Live chat support is available to answer any questions about the platform.

 ## How can I learn more about accessibility?